What Are The Differences Between Kickboxing VS Boxing?

 Fighting Techniques

 The fighting techniques of the two sports are different and unique.
-Boxing allows only arm techniques while kickboxing allows both arm and feet techniques.
-Kickboxing has a more different approach, movements, positions to combat since it requires fighters to attack and defend against punches and leg attacks as well.
+Boxing allows only arm techniques while kickboxing allows both arm and foot techniques.
+Kickboxing has a different approach, movements, and positions to combat since it requires fighters to attack and defend against punches and leg attacks as well.
 The punching techniques of the same sport are the same thing.
-They both involve the use of uppercuts, jabs, and hook with some divergences such as overhand punches.
+They both involve the use of uppercuts, jabs, and hooks with some divergences such as overhand punches.

 When you’re watching a kickboxing fight, you’ll notice that a fighter might sometimes make a spinning back fist shot which is never allowed in boxing.
 Kick involvements in kickboxing mean that fighters need to move quickly in and out of shots.
 Concerning the stance during a fight, a boxer knows the exact point he needs to stand to avoid getting hit by a punch from the waist up.
 A kickboxer, however, needs to be in a stance to avoid both punches and leg kicks from their whole body.